68rajat68/News_App/README.md

 5. Open your browser and go to `http://localhost:3000` to see the app in action.

 ## Usage
-To use the app, visit the <a href="https://news-app-lac-five.vercel.app/" target="_blank">News-app</a>.
+To use the app, visit the[News-app](https://news-app-lac-five.vercel.app/).
 Select a category from the options provided, and click on any news link to read the full article.

 ## Screenshots